-One of the things my customers always asks me, is if a certain tomato will really ripenin 45 days.
+One of the things my customers always asks me, is if a certain tomato will really ripen in 45 days.
 I have to be honest with them and say I have no definitive answer.
 There are so many variables involved in growing a garden.
-Weather, soil temps, watering, fertilizing, and the variety.
+Weather, soil temps, watering, fertilizing, garden location, and the variety.

 Living in a cooler part of the US means we want tomatoes that will ripen earlier.
 Subarctic Plenty was developed for the troops in Greenland so they could have fresh tomatoes.
 Stupice is a nice tomato with good flavor and it comes from the Czech Republic.
 Siletz and Jetsetter are both good sized tomatoes for an early variety.
 Then there’s the Early Girl.
 It’s ok but there are some I like so much better.
 Ultimate Opener is earlier and was created by the same people who developed the Early Girl.

 Remember that ripening times are from the time of transplanting into the garden.
-Most of the early tomaatoes are determinate and do well in a LARGE container.
+Most of the early tomatoes are determinate and do well in a LARGE container.

 The famous old canning tomato that was introduced in 1908 by Bonnie Plant Farm in Union Spring, Alabama.
 Medium-sized fruit are round, red, meaty and loaded with flavor.
 A good producer that makes a fine slicer too.
 Becoming hard to find.
 Indeterminate